Features of Python Django Framework

 “Django makes it easy to build better web apps, faster and with less code…so you can focus on writing your own.”

-Developers use the Django framework because it has the ability to take care of a lot of things, so you can focus on the bigger picture.
+Developers use the Django framework because it can handle many tasks, allowing them to focus on the bigger picture.

 Django’s specific benefits include: